cpraveen/dflo/README.md

 dflo
 ====

+> This code is rather old, it may not even compile with latest deal.II versions; in that case try with v9.5.0.
+>
-> This code is rather old, for more recent examples of DG codes, see
+> For more recent examples of DG codes, see
 > https://github.com/cpraveen/fem/tree/master/dg1d
 > https://github.com/cpraveen/fem/tree/master/dg2d